Debra May Macleod

 Debra is an author of historical fiction and non-fiction focusing on the ancient Roman religion of Vesta and the Vestal Virgins.
 She respectfully works to (re)introduce this important tradition to the modern world in an intelligent, mainstream way.

 Why the Interest in Vesta?
-While traveling in March of 1989, then only twenty years old, Debra found herself at the ruins of the Temple of Vesta in the Roman Forum.
-Here, she met an elderly woman who still honored the ancient flame by burning a candle near the temple.
-This woman passed on to Debra knowledge of the Vesta tradition, as well as the Flamma Vesta candle that had been in her family for generations.
+During her first visit to Italy as a young woman of only twenty years old, Debra found herself wandering the ruins of the Roman Forum.
+Here, she met a woman who still honored the ancient flame by burning a candle near the temple of Vesta.
+This proved to be a beautiful and meaningful introduction to an equally beautiful and meaningful tradition.
+Debra still has the old candle this stranger gifted her.

 This remarkable travel experience sparked Debra’s lifelong fascination with ancient Roman history and religion, particularly Vesta and her priestesses.
 It is that fascination that still fuels her writing, and which she hopes to pass on to readers.